 The Forest Stewardship Council is a non-profit organization devoted to encouraging the responsible management of the world's forests.
-The FSC has identified bamboo products as "Non-Timber Forest Products" and considers these products outside its scope of interest.

 The chemical formaldehyde is a volatile organic compound (VOC) that is naturally present at low levels indoors and out, usually at less than 0.03 ppm (parts per million).
 Used in many common household products and building materials, it helps make manufacturing adhesives durable.
 Formaldehyde can cause some irritation to humans and at very high levels of exposure has been shown to cause cancer in laboratory animals.
 See also phenol formaldehyde and urea formaldehyde.